kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 - _Pros_:
   - Clean solution.
 The non-workload metrics will never have the unwanted resource attributes set to any value.
-  - This is the recommended solution for doing a conditional routing in an OTel collector pipeline.
+  - This is the recommended solution for doing a conditional routing in an OTel Collector pipeline.
   - If a user sends their own custom non-workload metrics, they can skip enriching their custom non-workload metrics with unwanted resource attributes by setting a resource attribute (like `skip-enrichment`) to `true`.
 This will be documented for the users, so that they would be aware of the possibility of skipping the resource attributes enrichment.
 - _Cons_:
   - Per MetricPipeline, we will have three pipelines in the collector instead of one.
 So, we will have a more complex configuration because of the definitions of more pipelines and the new connectors.